TinaTiel/obs-chatbot-python/README.md

 `name`: Name of the chat command an user would type, without the !.
 Examples: 'party', 'pride', 'letschat', etc.

-`description`: Description for the chat command; used in the !help command.
+`description`: Description for the chat command; used in the !help command, and displayed during votes.

 `aliases`: List of strings that also execute this command, for example the command _birb_ may also have aliases _tiel_ and _squawk_.